 Thus, genetic, environmental factors besides connective tissue disease and other clinical conditions, including some known inherited diseases are being recognized as associated manifestation of pulmonary fibrosis, and disease behavior, similar to IPF.

 Finally, there is an rapidly evolving concept in knowledge that pulmonary fibrosis is progressive in several of the heterogeneous group of interstitial lung diseases.
 This is yet another supporting argument that IPF is not a distinct entity anymore.

 JB: You briefly touched on this, but how might this research aid healthcare providers in making a diagnosis of IPF more quickly?

 Dr Raghu: Jessica, it is my hope that this debate or increasing awareness will awaken the minds of healthcare providers to be more diligent and prudent in thorough evaluation as I have explicitly stated by eliciting a very detailed medical history that includes family history, genetic factors, environmental factors, clinical assessment that requires multidisciplinary discussions.

 Be constantly on the lookout for systemic diseases, such as connective tissue disease, and be confronted with patients with interstitial lung disease before concluding the patient has IPF.

 In my opinion, making a diagnosis of IPF, as you call it more quickly or even early is too late.
 In my opinion, as the current criteria to make the diagnosis of IPF requires the lung to have advanced disease called honeycomb features, which is now a hallmark characteristic feature of IPF, as it stands today.

-Jessica: Dr Raghu, what is the overall key take‑home message for our audience today?
+JB: Dr Raghu, what is the overall key take‑home message for our audience today?